OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 This random session key is then encrypted using an asymmetric cipher and the recipient's private key.
 The plaintext data itself is encrypted with the session key.
 Then the entire bundle (encrypted session key and encrypted message) is all sent together.
-Both [TLS 1.3][tls] and S/MIME are common cryptosystems using hybrid cryptography today.
+Both [TLS][tls] and S/MIME are common cryptosystems using hybrid cryptography today.

 #### Digital signature